126 affordable apartments coming to downtown Santa Rosa in 2 phases

 Between the two buildings will be an outdoor, fenced-off social gathering space with outdoor furniture and a garden area.
 There will also be an indoor storage space for bicycles next to the garage but accessed through this outdoor space.

 The project is being built in two phases, with construction on the first phase started in January 2021.
-Construction of the second phase will begin in a year or two, Krug said, when additional funds are raised for construction.
+Construction of the second phase will begin in a year or two, Krug said, when additional funds are raised.
 The first building cost $44 million to build, while the second will require $47 million due to inflation and rising construction costs.

 Those currently experiencing homelessness will be selected for a unit at Caritas Housing through the county’s coordinated entry system, which is designed to place the most vulnerable people experiencing homelessness with the best available housing options.